-- The 1979 Iranian Revolution overthrew the monarchy and established an Islamic Republic. - Tens of thousands were arrested, imprisoned and executed under the new regime. - Opposition parties were banned, newspapers closed and universities purged. - Many doctors, teachers and scientists fled the country, leading to a 'brain drain' which continues today. - Iran is still a theocratic country with limited freedoms and strict social codes. - Iran has one of the highest execution rates in the world.
-It has been criticised for the execution of minors, public executions and stonings. - Iran produced the highest number of asylum applicants to the UK in both 2017 and 2018. - Christians, homosexuals and Kurds are all oppressed minorities in Iran.
+- The 1979 Iranian Revolution overthrew the monarchy and established an Islamic Republic - Tens of thousands were arrested, imprisoned and executed under the new regime - Opposition parties were banned, newspapers closed and universities purged - Many doctors, teachers and scientists fled the country, leading to a 'brain drain' which continues today - Iran is still a theocratic country with highly limited freedoms and strict social codes - Iran has one of the highest execution rates in the world.
+It has been criticised for the execution of minors, public executions and stonings. - Iran produced the highest number of asylum applicants to the UK in each year from 2017-2021 - Christians, homosexuals and Kurds are all severely oppressed minorities in Iran